Country/Language

 Are the study drug and study device approved?

-The study drug and study device are not approved by regulatory authorities like the US Food and Drug Administration (FDA) or European Medicines Agency (EMA), and they can only be used in clinical research studies like the AK-OTOF-101 study.
+The study drug and study device are not approved by regulatory authorities like the US Food and Drug Administration (FDA), UK Medicines and Healthcare products Regulatory Agency (MHRA), or European Medicines Agency (EMA), and they can only be used in clinical research trials like the AK-OTOF-101 trial.